barryam3/trivia/README.md

 **At this time, team games do not support the Jeopardy! board.** Instead, questions are presented in order, asking all questions in a category in order, then moving on to the next category.

+### Running a game

+The app has two views: a "leader" view can always see the question answer, and has controls for advancing through questions and scorekeeping.
+The other follower view progressively reveals the question, then the answer.

+Controls on the leader view are done via buttons.
+You can also press spacebar to advance the question.

 ## Fonts